MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-sign-in-call-api-prepare-app.md

 # Prepare app to call an API in a Node.js web application

-In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md)
+In this article, you prepare the app project you created in [Tutorial: Prepare your customer tenant to sign in users in a Node.js web app](tutorial-web-app-node-sign-in-prepare-tenant.md).
+This article is the second part of a four-part guide series.

 ## Prerequisites

-- Complete the steps in [Prepare customer tenant to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-tenant.md).
+- Complete the steps in the first part of this guide series, [Prepare customer tenant to call an API in a Node.js web application](how-to-web-app-node-sign-in-call-api-prepare-tenant.md).

 ## Update project files